 Although both endpoint and network security tools are improving, cybercriminals and hackers are becoming more creative as well.
 For instance, the security perimeter has become much fluid and harder to manage– with people working at home, protecting the corporate network is more than just protecting the trusted internal network zone.

 Make sure that no one is complacent and trusting just because your organization has invested in security controls to keep the network safe.
-Each member of the company should still continuously learn about the latest attack methods and assist in evaluating the relevance of your current controls and strategies.
+Each member of the company should still continuously learn about the latest attack methods and assist in evaluating the relevance of your current controls and strategies in regards to the cyber attack resiliency plan.

 Members of the company should not trust anything from outside the network.
 They must assume that everything around the corporate network is hostile.
 This also means that your security measures should require constant verification which only permits access based only on certain policies within the right context.